For Your Information

 "Very," Harry said, thinking of what he'd seen in Gringotts.

-"But it's a well-defended building, is what it comes down to, speculatory or not.
-And a wizarding bank is still a bank and they do the same kind of things."
+"But it's a well-defended building, is what it comes down to.
+And a wizarding bank is still a bank and they do the same kinds of things."
 Scott gave Harry a serious look.
-"So with that in mind, I'm pretty sure I can get us in.
+"So, with that in mind, I'm pretty sure I can get us in.
 But unless Bill can give us access to some perfect back door, I don't think we can keep from ending up on the front page."

 That made a lot of sense.
 Breaking into Gringotts would already require a miracle: doing it with complete stealth was more than they could ever hope for.
 "So we have to do it last.
 But we also have to do the snake last…" Harry rubbed at his eyes, feeling a headache coming on that was not scar-related.